rdacomp/CollapseOS/doc/shell.md

 | `04` | Unsupported command       |
 | `05` | I/O error                 |

+Applications have their own error codes as well.
+If you see an error code that isn't in this list, it's an application-specific error code.

 ## mptr

 The shell has a global memory pointer (let's call it `memptr`) that is used by